 Can my Gibraltar employer provide a salary confirmation letter?

-Will demand increase after the July 2026 border opening?
+Will demand increase after the July 2026 treaty implementation?

 Almost certainly yes.
-The July 15 provisional implementation is expected to attract more Gibraltar workers and British nationals wanting to live in Spain and commute.
-Rental prices are already moving in anticipation — start your search early rather than waiting until summer.
+The 15 July 2026 provisional application is expected to attract more Gibraltar workers and British nationals wanting to base themselves in Spain and commute.
+Rental prices in La Linea are already moving in anticipation.
+Start your search before summer rather than waiting until after the treaty date.

 Do I need to register on the Padrón if renting long-term?

 Legally yes, for any stay over 3 months.
 Many frontier workers skip it in practice.
-But Padrón registration gives access to local services and is required for some official processes including TIE residency card applications.
+But Padrón registration gives access to local services and is required for some official processes including TIE residency card applications, so registering is worth doing if you plan to stay.